Military campaigns under Caliph Uthman: Occupation of Anatolia

-Re-conquest of Fars (Iran)
+Re-conquest of Fars

 The province of Fars in Persia was conquered by the Muslims during the Caliphate of Umar.
 In Uthman's reign, like other provinces of Persia, Fars also broke into revolt.
 Uthman directed Abdullah ibn Aamir, the Governor of Basra, to take immediate steps to retrieve the situation.
 Accordingly, he marched with a large force to Persepolis; the city surrendered and agreed to pay tribute.
 From here the army marched to Al j bard, where, after a brief resistance, the Muslims captured the city, and the citizens agreed to pay tribute.
 Thereafter the Muslim force advanced to Jor.
 The Persians gave battle but they were defeated and the city was captured by the Muslims.
 Peace was made with the usual terms, the payment of Jizya.
 While the army was still in Jor, Persepolis again broke into revolt; Abdullah ibn Aamir then took his forces to Persepolis and laid siege to the city.
 After a violent battle the Muslims were able to regain control of the city once again.
 All of the leaders among the Persians who were involved in instigating the revolt were hunted down and executed.
 With the fall of Persepolis, other cities in Fars also submitted unconditionally.
 Thus the Muslims once again became the masters of Fars.
 Uthman's appointed governor of Fars, after analyzing the situation, sent Islamic missionaries to various cities of the region to convert the people to Islam to avert future revolts.
 A large number of people embraced Islam.